rdpeng/ExData_Plotting1/README.md

          * plot4.R    --> Script in R to create plot4.png
          * plot4.png  --> Fourth graphic needed to complete the Course Project

-This repository has been forked, as demande in the exercice, from the original repository (https://github.com/rdpeng/ExData_Plotting1), but the figure folder created in the original repository have been deleted in order not to create misunderstandings.
+This repository has been forked, as demanded in the exercice, from the original repository (https://github.com/rdpeng/ExData_Plotting1), but the figure folder created in the original repository have been deleted in order not to create misunderstandings.